danwdevinit/alexm-util/README.md

 ```
 ./shp2mbtiles.py -i SCAD.shp -m '1-3' -c '255 255 0' -d '255 0 0' -r 0.1 -l 0.1 -z npart -o ./tmp/output.mbtiles
 ```

+###9.
+Rscripts
+Collection of R scripts so far.
+Most deal with importing GDELT information automatically.

+####Dependencies
+1. R

+###9.
+STATA
+Collection of STATA .do files and replication datasets for my work.
+Where available, I've included all needed data to run the .do file and replicate the results in any attached papers.

+####Dependencies
+1. STATA